sul-dlss/dlme/README.md

     --notification-endpoint http://app:3000/transform_result
 ```

-Note that this will need to be repeated ever time localstack is started.
+Note that this will need to be repeated every time localstack is started.

 Make sure you have cloned the [dlme-metadata](https://github.com/sul-dlss/dlme-metadata) and [dlme-transform](https://github.com/sul-dlss/dlme-transform) repositories in sibling directories to the `dlme` directory.